moneroguides/0x03-Mining-Monero-P2Pool-quick-start-guide/script.md

 Alright, it's nearly time to get our mining underway.

-Firstly, as a Windows user, you will want to close the software and start it again with administrative privileges.
-You can do with by right clicking on the start menu or dektop icon.
+Firstly, as a Windows user, you'll want to close the software and start it again with administrative privileges.
+This can be done by right clicking on the start menu or desktop icon.

 The software is now synchronised with the rest of the network and we've now only got a few more settings to change.